Manayunk/Norristown Line: Proposed extensions beyond Norristown

 As part of the process of implementing passenger train service from Norristown to Reading, county commissioners from Berks, Chester, and Montgomery counties will create the Tri-County Passenger Rail Committee, which will consist of three members named by each county.

 Rail service between Reading and Philadelphia along the Norfolk Southern line is included in Amtrak's service vision for 2035.
-In August 2021, Amtrak revealed their plan for train service from Reading to Philadelphia and New York City.
-Train service would follow the Norfolk Southern line between Reading and Philadelphia and Amtrak's Northeast Corridor between Philadelphia and New York City.
-Station stops will be located in Reading, Pottstown, Phoenixville, King of Prussia, Norristown, Philadelphia (30th Street Station), North Philadelphia, Cornwells Heights, Trenton, Princeton Junction, New Brunswick, Metropark, Newark Airport, Newark (Penn Station), and New York City (Penn Station).
-Service would include three daily roundtrips and travel time would take 1 hour and 37 minutes between Reading and Philadelphia and 2 hours and 55 minutes between Reading and New York City.
-In 2022, Amtrak announced plans for an Amtrak Thruway express bus route between Franklin Street in Reading and 30th Street Station in Philadelphia, with an intermediate stop at Pottstown, to test if there is enough ridership for rail service.
-The service will be operated by a private bus company and will run for two years.
-On June 6, 2022, the Amtrak Thruway bus connecting Philadelphia to Reading via Pottstown began service.
-The service, which is operated by Krapf Coaches, consists of two daily round trips.
-Stops are located at 30th Street Station in Philadelphia, Hanover Street near the Charles W. Dickinson Transportation Center in Pottstown, and the BARTA Transportation Center in Reading.

 Stations

 The Manayunk/Norristown Line makes the following station stops after leaving the Center City Commuter Connection; stations indicated with a gray background are closed.

 Former diesel service

 Prior to July 26, 1981, RDC diesel trains operated north of Norristown to Reading and Pottsville.
 Until 2011, SEPTA had considered restoring service as far as Reading as part of the Schuylkill Valley Metro project.
 These plans are currently on hold.
 The following is a list of stations formerly served by SEPTA.

 Ridership

-Between FY 2008–FY 2019 yearly ridership on the Manayunk/Norristown Line has ranged between 2.9 million–3.3 million.
+Between FY 2013–FY 2019 yearly ridership on the Manayunk/Norristown Line ranged between 2.9 million–3.3 million before collapsing during the COVID-19 pandemic.